Bright Yellow Bright Orange

-Bright Yellow Bright Orange is the eighth album by Australian indie rock group The Go-Betweens, released in February 2003 on the Trifekta Records label.
+Bright Yellow Bright Orange is the eighth studio album by Australian indie rock group the Go-Betweens, released in February 2003 on the Trifekta record label.
 It was nominated at the 2003 ARIA Music Awards for Best Adult Contemporary Album, but lost to John Farnham for The Last Time.

 Track listing

 The first pressing of the Jetset version of the CD, that was available in some US stores, included a bonus disk.